TheAppHub/hindsight/source/_posts/work/richfield-village.md

 This rebrand wasn’t just about a new logo—it was about creating an entire suite of visually stunning materials from printed collateral to detailed signage manufacture and an updated website.

+The Richfield type mark was completely redesigned to evoke a sense of prestige, moving away from the previous cursive serif type to a more refined and delicate formation.

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/CC1wsKudfJY?si=V0eVt5yM3Szly7EO' frameborder='0' allowfullscreen></iframe></div>